- 3 Years (Full time)

 This course offers a blend of theory and practice, teaching you all you need for a future in digital and interactive media.

 Shape your degree to suit your interests and career plans through optional modules, whether they relate to creative or technical practice or theoretical analysis of digital media.
-You can even undertake a four-week work placement to gain experience of this fast-changing sector.
+You can even undertake a work placement to gain experience of this fast-changing sector.

 Our links with the digital media industries ensure great opportunities if you’re looking to research, design, build or manage the interactive products and services of the future.